API Reference

 Fields:

-name- Unique stream name (used inctx.streams.<name>)schema- Zod schema (TS/JS) or JSON Schema (Python) for data validationbaseConfig.storageType- Always'default'(custom storage coming soon)onJoin- Optional callback when a client subscribesonLeave- Optional callback when a client unsubscribes
+name- Unique stream name (the stream instance is imported from the stream file)schema- Zod schema (TS/JS) or JSON Schema (Python) for data validationbaseConfig.storageType- Always'default'(custom storage coming soon)onJoin- Optional callback when a client subscribesonLeave- Optional callback when a client unsubscribes

 File naming: